 Peat is made up of a large amount of sphagnum moss that has been waterlogged in bogs.

 Not all Moss is a Moss

 Many plants are called moss, even though they are not related to mosses.
 Reindeer moss is a lichen, as is Iceland moss.
-Sea moss is actually a seaweed, while Iris moss is an alga.
+Sea moss is a seaweed, while Iris moss is an alga.
 Spanish moss can be found in the southeastern United States and is a plant from the pineapple family.

 Club mosses are a distinct group of plants.
 They look like moss, although they are only distantly related.
-Not all club mosses look like moss, however, with some resembling miniature pines and cedars.
+However, not all club mosses look like moss, with some resembling miniature pines and cedars.
 Club mosses are different from true mosses as they have roots, leaves, and stems.
 Another difference is that club mosses have a circulatory system to transport nutrients and water from the roots to the leaves.

-Some of the confusion between moss and club moss, apart from their name, is due to them being grouped together under the division bryophytes.
+Some of the confusion between moss and club moss, apart from their name, is due to them being grouped under the division bryophytes.